8 Ways to Lose Weight While You Sleep

 Exposure to light at night doesn't just interrupt your chances of a great night's sleep, it may also result in weight gain according to a new study published in the American Journal of Epidemiology.
 Study subjects who slept in the darkest rooms were 21 percent less likely to be obese than those sleeping in the lightest rooms.

-Cell & iPad
+Hide the Cell & IPad

 Research in Zero Belly Diet suggests that the more electronics we bring into the bedroom, the fatter we get—especially among children.
 A study in the Pediatric Obesity journal found that kids who bask in the nighttime glow of a TV or computer don't get enough rest and suffer from poor lifestyle habits.
 Researchers found that students with access to one electronic device were 1.47 times as likely to be overweight as kids with no devices in the bedroom.
 That increased to 2.57 times for kids with three devices.
 Leave your iPad in the living room.